 Based on its assessments and its investigation of market activity by regional load-serving entities, NTE identified specific wholesale customers who are interested in purchasing the output of its proposed Facility and is currently negotiating power supply agreements with them.
 NTE witness Green concluded that this interest further demonstrates that there is a need for the Facility.
 Without it, the Facility could not be financed and would not be built.
 He stated that an additional benefit of the Facility is that it will be developed and financed by private companies, rather than ratepayers.
-Witness Green noted that a public utility's cost to construct a generating plant becomes a part of the utility's rate base, on which the utility earns an allowed rate of return.
-On the other hand, NTE's Facility will be privately financed.
-Thus, the financial risks will be borne by private investors, not by utility ratepayers, because the construction costs of the Facility will not be considered in a future determination of the rate base of any public utility under Chapter 62 of the North Carolina statutes.
+NTE does not have captive customers and is not guaranteed a rate of return, and the construction costs of the Facility will not be considered in a future determination of the rate base of any public utility under Chapter 62 of North Carolina's statutes.
+(T. V. 2, p.
+21)

-On cross-examination by NC WARN, witness Green was asked a number of questions about DEC's 2010 withdrawal of a CPCN application that DEC filed in 2008 and a statement in DEC's 2008 IRP that it did not need the power.
-Witness Green responded that combined cycle generation is needed now in North and South Carolina, as expressed by DEC and DEP in their IRPs and as expressed by the interests of the wholesale customers with which NTE is currently negotiating.
-NC WARN stated in its post-hearing Brief filed December 22, 2016, that DEC's application in 2008 for a certificate to add a baseload 677-MW natural gas plant at the Rockingham County CT Station is "highly relevant" to the present certificate case.
-NC WARN goes on to note that just two years after filing its application, DEC determined an additional baseload plant was not needed in the Reidsville area and summarily withdrew its application.1
+On cross-examination by NC WARN, Mr. Green was asked a number of questions about DEC's 2010 withdrawal of a CPCN application that DEC filed in 2008 and a statement in DEC's 2008 IRP that it did not need the power.
+Mr. Green responded that combined cycle generation is needed now in North and South Carolina, as expressed by DEC and DEP in their IRPs and as expressed by the interests of the wholesale customers with which NTE is currently negotiating.
+(T. V. 2, p.
+43)

-Further, on redirect witness Green testified about the increase in economic activity in the State and growth of the State's population since 2010.
-(See NTE Redirect Green Exhibit 1, which is a population overview prepared for the North Carolina Office of State Budget Management).2 The State has been growing by about 500,000 people every five years, approximately one percent per year generally, and that rate of growth is projected to continue into the future.
-(T Vol.2, pp. 63-65, Redirect Green Exhibit 1) Witness Green further testified about the recession being at its height between 2008 and 2010 with no employment growth.
+On redirect, Mr. Green testified about the increase in economic activity in the State and growth of the State's population since 2010.
+(See NTE Redirect Green Exhibit 1, which is a population overview prepared for the North Carolina Office of State Budget Management).
+The State has been growing by about 500,000 people every five years, approximately one percent per year generally, and that rate of growth is projected to continue into the future.
+(T. V. 2, pp. 63-65, Redirect Green Exhibit 1) Mr. Green further testified about the Great Recession being at its height between 2008 and 2010 with no employment growth.
 In addition, he testified about the extensive plant closings that DEC and DEP had undertaken in the past several years, concluding that the need for supply side resources in the State of North Carolina was very different in 2016 than it was in 2008.
+(T. V. 2, p.
+68)